-A business broker's agreement—sometimes called a client engagement agreement—usually includes terms regarding exclusivity, termination, retainers, the timing of payment, and tail periods.
+A business broker’s agreement—sometimes called a client engagement agreement—often includes terms regarding exclusivity, termination, retainers, commission (or “fees”), the timing of payment, and tail periods.
 In this article, we’ll help you navigate those terms so you know what to expect before, during, and after the sales process.

 What should I expect from my business broker’s agreement?

-Your agreement should include most of the following terms to help you understand the roles and responsibilities you and the broker must fulfill when selling your business.
+As for the terms in the agreement, expect to see most of the terms listed below.
+They’re designed to help you understand the roles and responsibilities you and the broker will need to fulfill when selling your business.

 It’s common for contracts to include a clause that establishes the length of the agreement.
-In most cases, the duration of the contract is six months to one year.
+In most cases, the contract’s duration is six months to one year.

 Agreements should also specify how the contract can be canceled, who can take steps to cancel it, and under what circumstances cancelation can occur.